asomoza/diffusers-recipes/README.md

 ## BENCHMARKS

-The benchmarks were done on the following systems:
+The benchmarks were run on the following systems:

 ```
 Test Bench #1